codeaffen/codeaffen.org/projects/phpipam-ansible-module.md

 {: .box-note}
 **Note:** Relations between entities are managed via its entities ids in phpIPAM.
 These entities ids are not shown in UI so it's difficult to get these ids.

-To make the use of our modules as comfortable as possible we decided to implement an auto resolv mechanism to translate entities names to its entities ids.
+To make the use of our modules as comfortable as possible we decided to implement an auto resolve mechanism to translate entities names to its entities ids.
-The
+You will never need to use an id in our modules, you simply use its name.

 ## connection parameters